datanok/Portflection/README.md

 # PortfolioForge

-PortfolioForge is a user-friendly web application that allows you to effortlessly create and share stunning portfolios.
+Portflection is a user-friendly web application that allows you to effortlessly create and share stunning portfolios.
 With a straightforward form-based approach, you can generate personalized portfolios to showcase your work, skills, and achievements.

 ## Tech Stack